 Some other important languages include:

-Certification of Being Professional Hacker: Certified Ethical Hacker
+Certification for Becoming Professional Hacker: Certified Ethical Hacker

 In order to become a professional hacker, it is imperative to get C|EH credentials.
 Recruiters, especially from big companies, are looking for ethical hackers with C|EH certification.